-To work in this field, you need an associate degree, diploma or certificate in surgical technology.
+- Education: You'll need an associate degree, diploma or certificate in surgical technology.
 Some vocational schools, colleges, and hospitals offer this training that can last from several months to two years.
 Programs consist of a combination of classroom education and clinical training.
 The Association of Surgical Technologists (AST), a widely recognized professional association, believes the associate degree is the preferred level of entry into the profession.

-You can become certified as a surgical technologist by first completing an educational program and then passing an exam.
+- Certification: You can become certified as a surgical technologist by first completing an educational program and then passing an exam.
 The National Board of Surgical Technology and Surgical Assisting (NBSTSA) and the National Center for Competency Testing (NCCT) both offer certification.
 The NBSTA requires completion of a surgical technology program that has been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 You can search for an accredited surgical technology program on the CAAHEP website (CAAHEP Accredited Program Search).
 The NCCT requires that one completes a program approved by that organization.
 Few states have laws regulating this occupation, but the Association of Surgical Technologists has been lobbying for licensure of surgical technologists.

 In addition to the hard skills you will acquire through formal training, you will also need the following soft skills to succeed in this field: